HNBR O-Rings (Hydrogenated Nitrile)

 What is the difference between HNBR and NBR?

 Yes.
-We supply HNBR compounds specifically formulated and tested to meet NACE MR0175 / ISO 15156 for sour gas (H₂S) service in oil & gas applications.
-Certificates are available on request.
+We supply HNBR compounds specifically formulated and tested to meet NACE MR0175 / ISO 15156 for sour gas (H₂S) service in oil and gas applications.
+Compliance documentation including the compound test report and certificates of conformance are available on request.
+For downhole applications subject to explosive decompression (RGD), we also have compounds with NACE TM0297 qualification test reports.

 When should I choose HNBR over FKM?